 • Menu

-If you are planning a visit to the Azores, you will not want to miss out on going whale watching.
-One of the best things to do on these islands is whale watching in Azores.
-Due to the location of these islands in the middle of the Atlantic ocean, the Azores whale watching is some of the best you can find anywhere in the world.
-There are certain times of the year that are better to visit than others, but either way, you are sure to see some marine wildlife on your visit.
-I had the privilege of spending an entire month on the island of São Miguel, but that is just one of the nine islands where you can see marine life.
-In this The Azores Whale Watching Guide, I will go over my experience, tips, and everything you need to know for your trip!
+Whale watching in the Azores is a must-do when visiting these islands.
+Located in the middle of the Atlantic, the Azores offer some of the best whale-watching opportunities in the world.
+While certain times of the year are better than others, you’re almost guaranteed to spot marine wildlife on your visit.
+I spent a month on São Miguel, one of the nine islands where you can experience this incredible activity.
+In this Azores Whale Watching Guide, I’ll share my experience, tips, and everything you need to know for your trip!

 whale watching in azores